-Each winter, WVU Extension Service brings education, know-how and research right to your community through a series of educational dinner meetings.
-Though we can’t gather in person this year, you are still invited to join us virtually for the 2021 agriculture webinar series!
+Each winter, WVU Extension brings education, know-how and research right to your community through a series of educational dinner meetings.
+Though we couldn’t gather in person this year, those across West Virginia joined us virtually for the 2021 agriculture webinar series!

 January 14, 2021 - 7 to 8 p.m.

 Managing grazing livestock can provide benefits to the forage system through improved forage utilization, increased stocking rates and better manure nutrient distribution.
 Additionally, winter feeding can be challenging under current climate conditions.
 Alternative feeding approaches have the potential to reduce soil damage and provide fertility to fields.
 This discussion will highlight applied grazing management approaches and alternative winter feeding strategies.